 Darren Entwistle joined TELUS in 2000 as President and CEO, and is the longest-serving CEO in the global telecommunications industry.
 Under Darren’s leadership, TELUS has evolved from a regional telephone company serving Western Canada into a national communications and information technology leader.
-Over the past 20 years, TELUS has generated a total shareholder return of 1,693 per cent.
-This is number one in the world amongst TELUS’ telecom incumbent peers, outperforming the TSX by 1,309 percentage points and the MSCI Telecom Services Index by 1,492 percentage points.
-Moreover, TELUS’ total shareholder return has surpassed the TSX every year over the course of the past five, 10 and 15 years, by an average of 95 per cent.
-In addition, throughout the past 22 years, TELUS’ enterprise value has quintupled to $72.4 billion and EBITDA has more than doubled to over $6.5 billion.
+Since 2000, TELUS has generated a total shareholder return of 705 per cent.
+This result is double the TSX’s return of 348 per cent and 699 points higher than the return from the MSCI World Telecom Services Index of 5.6 per cent.
+In addition, throughout the past 23 years, TELUS’ enterprise value has quintupled to $72.2 billion and EBITDA has more than doubled to over $6.6 billion.
 During this same timeframe, the TELUS brand has increased in value from a few hundred million dollars to $10.1 billion today, ranked as Canada’s most valuable telco brand according to Brand Finance, the most trusted telco brand and one of Canada’s Most Authentic Brands by the Gustavson School of Business, and as 2021 Brand of the Year by Strategy Magazine.

 At the heart of TELUS’ culture is a deeply rooted belief in the symbiotic relationship between business success and the welfare of our communities.
-Since 2000, TELUS and its team members have gifted $1.4 billion in value, including 1.8 million days of volunteerism in local communities, helping millions of citizens in need.
+Since 2000, TELUS and its team members have generously devoted $1.5 billion in value, including two million days of volunteerism in local communities, helping millions of citizens in need.
 This heartfelt commitment was recognized in 2010 when TELUS became the first Canadian company to be named the Most Outstanding Philanthropic Corporation globally by the Association of Fundraising Professionals.
 In 2012, the team’s passion for giving back was honoured once again with an inaugural Prime Minister’s Volunteer Award; in 2018, TELUS earned the Business as a Force for Good Award in the category of Corporate Social Responsibility from the INSEAD National Alumni Association of Canada; and in 2020, the Wall Street Journal ranked TELUS 29th in their 100 Most Sustainably Managed Companies in the World report, and 15th, globally, in the subcategory of social capitalism – TELUS was the only telecommunications company and one of only three Canadian companies named to the list.
 Moreover, reflecting TELUS’ leadership in responsible corporate citizenship, the company’s sustainability practices continue to earn consistent global recognition.
-Notably, TELUS has been named to the Dow Jones Sustainability North America Index for 21 consecutive years – a feat unequalled by any of its North American peers – and has also been named to the World Index 14 times.
-In addition, TELUS earned the inaugural Terra Carta Seal in 2021, presented by His Royal Highness the Prince of Wales to global corporations that are demonstrating their commitment to the creation of genuinely sustainable markets.
-In 2022, TELUS received the Sustainability Excellence Award at the World Sustainability Awards in Germany.
+Notably, TELUS has been named to the Dow Jones Sustainability North America Index for 22 consecutive years – a feat unequalled by any of its North American peers – and has also been named to the World Index five times.
+In addition, TELUS earned the inaugural Terra Carta Seal, presented by His Royal Highness the Prince of Wales to global corporations that are demonstrating their commitment to the creation of genuinely sustainable markets.

 In recognition of Darren’s exemplary contributions to the community and to Canada as a whole, in 2018, he was appointed to the Order of Canada.
 Similarly, in 2003 he was awarded the Queen Elizabeth II Golden Jubilee Medal and in 2012 he received the Queen Elizabeth II Diamond Jubilee Medal.
 Darren earned recognition as CEO Achiever, Champion of the Year by CEO World Awards, was named the Most Admired CEO by Waterstone Human Capital in 2017, received the President’s Award from the Institute for Performance and Development in 2015, and was presented with the inaugural Innovator of the Year award from the Ontario Science Centre in 2012 in honour of his contributions to innovation in science.
 Darren is also the recipient of the 2011 Canadian Business Leader of the Year Award from the University of Alberta; the 2011 Champion of Public Education Award from The Learning Partnership; and the 2011 T. Patrick Boyle Founders Award by the Fraser Institute for outstanding leadership in business and philanthropy.
 In 2022, Darren was inducted into the Business Laureates of British Columbia Hall of Fame, and was named Canadian Business Leader of the Year by the Canadian Chamber of Commerce.
 On a worldwide basis, Darren was recognized with the CEO Leadership in Action Award from Diversity Journal in 2011 and the National Philanthropy Business Leader of the Year Award in 2010 from the David Foster Foundation.